prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 By using JNI (Java Native Interface), I integrated a Rust-based parser directly into the Java system with minimal overhead.

-In this blog, I'll walk you through how to tap into Rust's power using JNI — with a focus on comparing JSON parsing performance using Jackson vs. simd-json.
-Json parsing may not be the best use case of these kind of optimizations this specific example(Json Parser) is just used to show the usage of JNI.
+In this blog, I'll walk you through how to tap into Rust's power using JNI — with a focus on comparing JSON parsing performance using `Jackson` vs. `simd-json`.
+Json parsing may not be the best use case of these kind of optimization.
+This specific example(Json Parser) is just used here to show the usage of JNI.

 ## World of JVM